 While the restaurants can be expensive, it’s a great place to wander with regular street performers and sometimes open air art exhibitions.
-I was lucky enough that there was a Botero exhibition littered up and down Lincoln Road Mall on my last trip (Botero is famous for his sculptures of bulbous humans).
+I was lucky enough that there was a Botero exhibition littered up and down Lincoln Road Mall on my last trip (Botero is a Colombian artist famous for his sculptures of bulbous humans).
 You can find out what’s on here.

 - If there’s no art on, step into one of the many galleries for a free art fix (there is a National Geographic gallery, and the Peter Lik gallery is a personal favourite of mine).

 - There is a farmer’s market on Lincoln Road Mall every Sunday – great if the all-American-diet has left you feeling like you need some fresh fruit.

 - Swerve the Lincoln Road Eatery – I very rarely say don’t eat somewhere but this street-food place was overpriced and the food so bad, I asked for a refund (my pita came out black all the way through.
 Twice.)

 25. Take a walk down Española Way

 It doesn’t merit more than a quick wander, IMO, but if you want to do some people watching, having a quick wander down Española way.
 It’s just up the road from Lincoln Road Mall, so it’s easy to tack on when you’re there.
 Beware: this is an eating street so if you are prone to getting hungry, take a slice of pizza from nearby Groovy’s pizza with you.